 Render templates to string

-In certain circumstances it is necessary to render HTML templates to obtain a string, for example when we want to prepare content to send an email or because it is going to be saved in a new file.
+In certain circumstances, it is necessary to render HTML templates to obtain a string, for example when we want to prepare content to send an email or save it to a file.

 (render-template [path template] [collection])